Best Home Security Systems for Seniors in 2023

 Frontpoint Security Equipment

 Frontpoint starter kits’ prices reflect a 25 percent discount from the retail price of the included equipment.
-The cheapest starter kit, The Safehouse, costs $327 but includes about $420 worth of equipment.
+The cheapest starter kit retails for over $300, but with online discounts, you can get it for as low as $129.
 If you want to save big bucks, a premade starter kit is the way to go.
 However, you can also build your own system.

 For personalizing a Frontpoint security system, here are some popular components: